A History of bridging the East and West

 The roots of Dongguk University Los Angeles reach back to 1976 when Dr. Harvart R. Hongo began teaching the fundamentals of acupuncture and Oriental Medicine at his Sei Shin Acupuncture Clinic.
 Encouraged by his patients who wished to learn more about this healing art, Dr. Hongo took the initial steps toward his goal of combining research and educational pursuits, with the provision of charitable health services to the surrounding community.
 Dr. Hongo’s goal materialized in 1979 with the founding of Royal University of America, consisting of three faculty and 11 students.

-In January of 1997, Dongguk University Korea, one of South Korea’s oldest and most prestigious institutions of higher learning, known for its outstanding College of Oriental Medicine, affiliated with Royal University of America.
-On March 5, 2009, Dongguk Royal University was rededicated as Dongguk University Los Angeles during its 30th anniversary celebration.
-During the Rededication and 30th Anniversary ceremony, a mutual exchange agreement was signed with Dongguk University Korea detailing the collaborative benefits for each University.
+In January 1997, Dongguk University Korea affiliated with Royal University of America in Los Angeles.
+Dongguk Royal University was rededicated as Dongguk University Los Angeles March 2009, on the same day of its 30th anniversary.
 Today, Dongguk University Los Angeles offers accredited Master’s in Science of Oriental Medicine programs in English, Chinese and Korean, and a Doctorate in Acupuncture and Oriental Medicine program, continuing the tradition of enhancing the quality of education and personal growth by bringing together diverse life experiences and cultures in a common educational mission.